MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bots-notifications.md

 Each bot event is sent as an `Activity` object in which `messageType` defines what information is in the object.
 For messages of type `message`, see [Sending and receiving messages](~/resources/bot-v3/bot-conversations/bots-conversations.md).

-Teams and group events, triggered off the `conversationUpdate` type, have additional Teams event information passed as part of the `channelData` object, and therefore your event handler must query the `channelData` payload for the Teams `eventType` and additional event-specific metadata.
+Teams and group events, triggered off the `conversationUpdate` type, have more Teams event information passed as part of the `channelData` object, and therefore your event handler must query the `channelData` payload for the Teams `eventType` and more event-specific metadata.

 The following table lists the events that your bot can receive and take action on.